LivePersonInc/developer-center/pages/documents/RichMessaging/FacebookMessengerTemplates/Introduction.md

 ### Introduction

-The LiveEngage Facebook Messenger connector now supports sending structured content elements via a set of templates that are rendered by Facebook.
-When agents or bots on LiveEngage share structured content templates, consumers will view the rendered templates via the Facebook Messenger mobile or desktop app.
+The Conversational Cloud Facebook Messenger connector now supports sending structured content elements via a set of templates that are rendered by Facebook.
+When agents or bots on Conversational Cloud share structured content templates, consumers will view the rendered templates via the Facebook Messenger mobile or desktop app.

 See the [Introduction to Structured Content](structured-content-introduction-to-structured-content.html) for more information.